SayaniBoral/Sentiment-analysis-with-LLM/README.md

 4. **Review and Analyze**: After making their selections, the script filters the dataset accordingly and displays the filtered dataset.
 This allows users to review and analyze the data based on their specific criteria, facilitating informed decision-making or further data exploration.

-# How to use this project?
+# How to run this code?

-1. Download the necessary raw files from this URL:
+1. Download the necessary raw files from this URL: https://www.kaggle.com/datasets/cynthiarempel/amazon-us-customer-reviews-dataset
 2. Run the data_processing.py file to merge 4 raw data files, perform data manipulation and sampling to reduce dataset size
 3. Upload the reduced dataset and Sentiment_Analysis_using_llama2.ipynb to Google Colab Enterprise to run the LLM and generate sentiment polarity and scores.
 Once processed, download the csv: df_with_sentiments.csv
-4. To view the final application, run the following code from your terminal: streamlit run test_streamlit_v5.py
+4. To view the final application, run the following code from your terminal:
+`streamlit run sentiment-analysis-with-LLM/review_app.py`